Keratoconus Contact Lenses

 Unfortunately if the keratoconus is beyond moderate, other contact lens designs may be required, including hybrid lenses.
 These have a rigid centre with a soft skirt.
 They have a long history but were never very successful due to lack of oxygen transmission.
 A number of years ago, a new generation hybrid lens was released.
 This design definitely has a big role to play once RGP lenses fail.
 Hybrid lenses are also great options when any form of dynamic sport is involved.
 They just do not fall out.
 Read more about hybrid lenses here.

 Moving on from there we also have scleral contact lenses.
-These designs have made a resurgence among contact lens specialists, as they are able to vault the very fragile advanced keratoconic cornea.
+These designs have made a resurgence among contact lens experts, as they are able to vault the very fragile advanced keratoconic cornea.
 Even very advanced keratoconus can be fitted successfully.
 Learn more about scleral lenses here.